-Major Carew's Column Encounters Them mene and Fierce Fighting Follows.
+Major Carew's Column Encounters Then and Fierce Fighting Follows.

 EAST LONDON, Cape Colony, Feb.

-11 .- Details have been received here of severe fighting at Tabaksberg mountain, forty miles east of the railway and about midway between Smalldeel and Bloemfontein,
+11.-Details have been received here of severe fighting at Tabaksberg mountain, forty miles east of the railway and about midway between Smalldeel and Bloemfontein.

 Major Crewe, with a composite column traveling southwest, sighted the mountain on the morning of January 31.
-He heard heavy firing and knowing that Colonel Pilcher's column was on the other side of the mountain he concluded that this office was in action.
-Consequently he hurried forward, only to meet Boers streaming down and evidently retiring from Colonel Pilcher's lyddite shelis.
+He heard heavy firing and knowing that Colonel Pilcher's column was on the other side of the mountain he concluded that this office was in ac-Consequently he hurried forward, only to meet Boers streaming down and evidently retiring from Colonel Pilcher's lyddite shells.
 Immediately Major Crewe brought three fifteen-pounders and a pompon to bear on the Boers, who, however, were found to be so numerous that it was impossible to head them.
 Orders were given to return to camp, about two miles from the mountain.
-The column rested until 4 o'clock in the afternoon, when the march was resumed southwest.
+The column rested until 4 o'clock in the afternoon, when the march was resumed southwest

-Major Crewe was just touching the southern point of the mountain when a terrific rifle fire opened from a large force of Boers who were in ambuscade on the mountain.
+Major Crewe was just touching the southern point of the mountain when terrific rifle fire opened from a large force of Boers who were in ambuscade on the mountain.
 The fight soon became general.
 The Boers outnumbered the British five to one and were attacking them on both flanks and the rear.
 The British pompom jammed and became useless.
 Major Crewe grasped the situation and by a brilliant move got the convoy into a safe position.

 Between 7 and 8 o'clock in the evening the Boers charged the position and turned both flanks.
-The British ammunition became exhausted and Major Crewe was obliged to retire and abandon the pompom after the advance party had endeavored to save it and had sustained severe losses.
-A rear guard action was fought by Major Crewe into the camp, where the wagons had been laagered.
-He personally superintended the retirement, the Boers harassing him throughout.
-Entrenchments were thrown up during the night.

-When morning came Major Crewe started to join General Knox, twelve to keep constantly in the chamber a miles southwest.
-The Boers immediquorum of their own.
-While they ately reattacked him, compelling him to fight a second rearguard action for the senate during the evening sessions | a few miles.
-General Dewet personof last week, they always themselves ally commanded the Boers, estimated Major Crewe's force was at 2,500. only 700.
-Eventually the British officer joined General Knox and returned to Bloemfontein.
-Lord Kitchener carrying the senate meetings into the has highly complimented Major Crewe on the achmievement.
+The British ammunition became exhausted and Major Crewe was obliged to retire and abandon the pompom after the advance party had endeavored to save it and had sustained severe thrown up during the night.
+When morning came Major Crewe started to join General Knox, twelve miles southwest.
+The Boers immediately reattacked him, compelling him to fight a second rearguard action for a few miles.
+General Dewet personally commanded the Boers, estimated at 2,500.
+Major Crewe's force was only 700.
+Eventually the British officer joined General Knox and returned to Bloemfortein.
+Lord Kitchener has highly complimented Major Crewe on the achmievement.